Kalissaac/docs/3.0/docs/jobs/getting-started.md

 ### Persistence Layer Config

 To register a persistence driver, see the driver's specific instructions.

 ### Running Workers as Processes

-To start a new queue worker, run `vapor run jobs`.
-You can also specify a specific type of worker to run: `vapor run jobs --queue emails`.
+To start a new queue worker, run `vapor3 run jobs`.
+You can also specify a specific type of worker to run: `vapor3 run jobs --queue emails`.

 !!! tip
     Workers should stay running in production.
 Consult your hosting provider to find out how to keep long-running processes alive.
 Heroku, for example, allows you to specify "worker" dynos like this in your Procfile: `worker: Run run jobs`